 - Ask friends, family, experts for recommendations.

-To find a local dog hotel, simply search on Google “dog hotel near me” – most large cities will have a facility like that.
-Some places are much more fancy than others but they will also cost a lot more.
-Alternatively, you can always try using pet sitters from proven services that will take of your pooch.
+To find a local dog boarding hotel, simply search on Google “dog hotel near me” or “dog daycare near me” or “dog boarding near me”.
+Most cities will have several options to pick from.
+Some hotels for dogs are fancier than others but they will also cost more.
+You can also try using pet sitters from proven services that can take your pet instead.

-For picking dog hotels, there are some popular (and more expensive) dog hotel chains with several locations throughout the U.S. Here are a few examples of most popular dog hotels that have a good reputation among pet owners:
+For picking a good dog hotel, there are some popular (and more expensive) chains with several locations throughout the U.S. Here are a few examples of most popular USA dog hotels that have a good reputation among pet owners:

 - D Pet Hotels (multiple locations – Austin, LA, NYC, Scottsdale)